francescov1/mongoose-tsgen/README.md

 NOTE: most of the following features are already supported but use looser typing than likely desired.

 - Support running without first transpiling Typescript (run directly on Typescript files using ts-node).
 - Typescript path aliases.
-Typescript does not convert path aliases during build (ie `tsc`), rather it converts when running TS files inline.
+Typescript does not convert path aliases during build (ie `tsc`), rather it converts at runtime.
 Once we support running the generator with ts-node, this should be easily fixed.
 In the meantime, [module-alias](https://www.npmjs.com/package/module-alias) can be used.
 - Methods and statics parameter types.
 Currently these are typed as `Function`.
 - Support for `Model.Create`.
 Currently `new Model` must be used.
 - Support for setting subdocument properties without casting to any.
 When setting a subdocument array, Typescript will yell at you if you try and set them directly (ie `user.friends = [{ uid, name }]`) as it expects the array to contain additional subdocument properties.
 For now, this can be achieved by writing `user.friends = [{ uid, name }] as any`.